kyma-incubator/compass/docs/architecture/director-component.md

 ## Overview

-This document describes Director](../components.md#director)'s architecture.
+This document describes the Director's architecture.

 ## Architecture